MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-filter_set_module_options.md

   {...}</pre>
 </td>
 </tr>
+</table></span></div>
-</table></span></div>The <b>FILTER_SET_MODULE_OPTIONS</b> function type is defined in the Ndis.h header file.
+The <b>FILTER_SET_MODULE_OPTIONS</b> function type is defined in the Ndis.h header file.
 To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
 The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>FILTER_SET_MODULE_OPTIONS</b> function type in the header file are used.
 For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/232c4272-0bf0-4a4e-9560-3bceeca8a3e3">Declaring Functions by Using Function Role Types for NDIS Drivers</a>.

 For information about  _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.

 ## -see-also

+<a href="..\ndis\nf-ndis-ndisfregisterfilterdriver.md">NdisFRegisterFilterDriver</a>

+<a href="..\ndis\nc-ndis-filter_restart.md">FilterRestart</a>

 <a href="..\ndis\ns-ndis-_ndis_filter_driver_characteristics.md">
    NDIS_FILTER_DRIVER_CHARACTERISTICS</a>

 <a href="..\ndis\ns-ndis-_ndis_filter_partial_characteristics.md">
    NDIS_FILTER_PARTIAL_CHARACTERISTICS</a>

 <a href="..\ndis\nf-ndis-ndissetoptionalhandlers.md">NdisSetOptionalHandlers</a>

-<a href="..\ndis\nc-ndis-filter_restart.md">FilterRestart</a>

-<a href="..\ndis\nf-ndis-ndisfregisterfilterdriver.md">NdisFRegisterFilterDriver</a>

-<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [netvista\netvista]:%20FILTER_SET_MODULE_OPTIONS callback function%20 RELEASE:%20(1/18/2018)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
+<a href="mailto:wsddocfb@microsoft.com?subject=Documentation%20feedback [netvista\netvista]:%20FILTER_SET_MODULE_OPTIONS callback function%20 RELEASE:%20(2/16/2018)&amp;body=%0A%0APRIVACY STATEMENT%0A%0AWe use your feedback to improve the documentation.
 We don't use your email address for any other purpose, and we'll remove your email address from our system after the issue that you're reporting is fixed.
 While we're working to fix this issue, we might send you an email message to ask for more info.
 Later, we might also send you an email message to let you know that we've addressed your feedback.%0A%0AFor more info about Microsoft's privacy policy, see http://privacy.microsoft.com/en-us/default.aspx." title="Send comments about this topic to Microsoft">Send comments about this topic to Microsoft</a>